-The health benefits of a plant-based diet are well-known and scientific research now shows that plants have a positive effect on the mind too.
-Many leaves, roots and berries contain ingredients that boost cognitive skills and alleviate common problems like stress, fatigue and mood swings - without the side effects of conventional drugs.
+The general health benefits of a plant-based diet are well-documented but did you know that scientific research now shows that plants can have beneficial effects on your brain function?
+Many leaves, roots, and berries contain ingredients that boost cognitive skills and alleviate common problems like stress, fatigue, and mood swings - without the side effects of conventional drugs.

 Plants That Boost Cognitive Function

-For many of us, we are looking for ways to boost concentration, attention, comprehension and memory.
-Students will take just about anything (healthy or not) to stay away and study longer.
-People reaching middle begin to notice that don’t remember events and facts quite as well as they use to and are looking for ways to boost their memory and protect their brain.
-Retaining information and experience is a vital part of our identity and the good news is there are plants that can help with this.
-Most cognitive boosters involve the brain’s memory and attention signal – acetylcholine.
-Vital to learning and awareness, this stimulator neurotransmitter helps us to maintain attention, think clearly and remember.
-Unfortunately, Acetylcholine decreased with age so it is important that our diet include plants that boost and hold this memory signal in the brain.
-The following science backed plants have been shown to make a meaningful difference in cognitive function: sage, peppermint, rosemary, ginkgo biloba, bacopa, clubmoss (huperzine), gotu kola, ashwagandha, turmeric, walnuts and wild blueberries (flavonoids).
+For many of us, we are looking for ways to boost concentration, attention, comprehension, and memory.
+College-age students and young professionals these days will take just about anything (healthy or not) to stay away and study longer.
+Once you get into your 40s, many people begin to notice that don’t remember events and facts quite as well as they use to and are looking for ways to boost their memory and protect their brain.
+Retaining information and experience is a vital part of our identity and the good news is specific plants can help with this.

 Plants That Promote Calm & Alleviate Stress

-Check out Procera’s full line of plant based products that are specifically designed to boost your memory, sharpen your focus, increase your energy, stabilize your mood and improve your sleep.
-Take advanced of our Buy One Get One Free promotion today at www.procerahealth.com.
+Check out Procera’s full line of plant-based products that are specifically designed to boost your memory, sharpen your focus, increase your energy, stabilize your mood and improve your sleep.